 One of the U.N.’s six main arms

 Juul said the council must work as part of a United Nations that is “of value to people,” and that reforms to the U.N. system will bring more cohesiveness and efficiency.
-But, she added, the U.N.’s development system needs more flexible and predictable funding.
+But, she added, the U.N.’s development system also needs more flexible and predictable funding.

-“We need the whole U.N. family to become better aligned — for better results,” said Juul, who took over the presidency from Inga Rhonda King, ambassador to the U.N. from Saint Vincent and the Grenadines.
+“We need the whole U.N. family to become better aligned — for better results,” said Juul, who took over the presidency from Inga Rhonda King, an ambassador to the U.N. from Saint Vincent and the Grenadines.

 “The U.N. must be of value to people.
 To our family.
 To our neighbors.
-To our friends,” she said.
+To our friends,” Juul said.
 “It is important to hear the voices of civil society.
 U.N. reform must and will make the U.N. deliver results better, more coherent and more effective.”

-Juul also called for better results, greater transparency and accountability, and more efficiency.
 “Unless we see a reformed U.N., our credibility is at stake,” she said.
 “The true test of our success will be whether persons, communities and countries actually experience improvement in their lives and societies.”